ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 She’s keen to get started right away.
 Once she looks at the issue on GitHub, GitLab or Bitbucket, she simply clicks the “Gitpod” button\*.
 This opens a new workspace with a feature branch already created, all dependencies installed and the database and dev servers started!

 \* She gets that by installing the [Gitpod browser extension](https://www.gitpod.io/docs/browser-extension).
-Alternatively, she could prefix the issue URL with `gitpod.io/#<issue-url>` to open a new development environment.
+Alternatively, she could prefix the issue URL with `gitpod.io/#<issue-url>` to open a new developer environment.

 ![Set up a new project](../../../static/images/blog/i-said-goodbye-to-local-development-and-so-can-you/develop-a-new-feature.png)